Who can fail enjoy watching the likes of Dakar racer Pablo Quintanilla on his 60-hp Honda CRF450 surfing and slicing over the Arabian dunes?

 At the indicated mpg (I managed to bring it back doing 92) you’d have an amazing 500km range.
 But of course the seat (or your backside) would not last a third of that distance.
 But that is a £300+ expense spared over the tiny-tanked 300L.

 There’s been a lot of online excitement about the full-fat ‘300s’, but while the emperor’s new clothes are sharp, they are verging on translucent.
 For domestic trail biking I’d be happier with the less damage-prone 300L, especially once it got an IMS tank.
 The CRF 300 motor is just a stroked 250, so that’s as big as the barrel and crankcase will probably allow.
-Honda has no other suitable engines apart from the high-maintenance 450 dirt racers, like the stillborn 450L.
+Honda has no other suitable engines apart from the high-maintenance 450 dirt racers, as used in the stillborn 450L.
 Great for real rallies, not so much for the overland.

 I know that my test bike had less than 100 miles on the odo when I returned it to Dobles so needs loosening up, but after this ride I’d sooner settle for a post-2019 250L with an IMS tank plus some other worthwhile mods and save a grand or two.
 Or maybe I should try one again with a couple of thousand on the clock

-More impressions in the photos below.
+More impressions with the photos below.